 - It makes you look fit and healthy.

-Don’t let S.A.D. get you down in 2019!
+Don’t let S.A.D. get you down!
 Create an exercise regimen that not only sustains weight management and improves your athletic training, but also helps to boost your mood by increasing your endorphins.